Back To Top

 Lighter colourway options will stain

-Support and comfort are the two most important features when choosing a walking shoe.
-Without these, you're unlikely to get very far.
+Without support and comfort, you're unlikely to get very far.
 The rubber sole feels flexible and springy underfoot, our tester and shopping expert Millie Fender says, and there's enough rubber to make even rockier terrains feel comfortable.
 "The traction lugs (the grip) on the sole are designed to shed mud as you walk, and I was really impressed with how well this worked.
 The shoes were consistently grippy, giving me more confidence on the trails.
 Plus, I didn't need to clean them before putting them in the boot of my car."

 But she also notes: "A couple of times during my days hiking, I noticed I was putting a lot of strain on my ankles as I walked vertically along the slopes."
 If your ankles struggle on the more challenging terrains, a better alternative may be the boot version of this wonderful walking shoe.